ricetuan/GameDesignDocument/reportPage8-3.md

 - change debug code to shipment code
 - reset all user data.

 ###Thu
 - like : stage design for the game
 - learn : new editor which is super cool
 - lack : good sound effect
 - Long for: fix all bugs

+###Thu
+- like : stage design for the game
+- learn : new editor which is super cool
+- lack : good sound effect
+- Long for: fix all bugs

+###Fri
+- like : new tuturial of Game
+- learn : ways to ship
+- Lack : Sound Effect resouce
+- Long for : more knowledge of cocos2dx

+##Weekly Report
+Finish shipping the Game in Friday!!!Maybe every one worked hard in this week which just affected me a lot.
+Anyway, it is a great improvement for me since i have never work every day till midnight.focusing on one goal and make best effort is realy fun and enjoyable.
+However, for organization may be it is not a good choice.
+Every task should be ordered or try to ordered in a best way. crunch mode is not good for a company